krishna-d-codes/GlowAI/README.md

-#🌟 GlowAI – AI Powered Skincare Recommendation Website
+# GlowAI – Skincare Product Recommendation Website ✨

-GlowAI is an intelligent skincare website that provides personalized product suggestions using an AI-style quiz and a smart offline chatbot.
-Designed with a clean UI, smooth animations, and responsive layouts using HTML, CSS, and JavaScript.
+GlowAI is a modern skincare website that leverages **AI-powered recommendations** to help users choose the best products for their skin type.
+Built with HTML, CSS, and JavaScript for a clean, interactive user experience.

-🎯 Features:
+## 🎯 Features:

-🤖 AI-Style Chatbot with 50+ smart responses

-🔍 AI Skin Analysis Quiz (5-step interactive quiz)

-🛒 Smart Cart System (add/remove products, kits, live cart count, success popups)

-📱 Fully Responsive UI

-🎨 Modern UI/UX with glowing gradients, soft animations, and smooth transitions

-📬 Functional Contact Form (Formspree integration)

-🧴 Dynamic Content Sections (hero, best sellers, kits, chatbot, contact, etc.)
+- 🧴 AI-based skincare product recommendations
+- 📝 Interactive quiz for personalized suggestions
+- 🛒 Cart functionality with quantity control
+- 🖼️ Beautiful static hero section with multiple product highlights
+- 📱 Mobile responsive design
+- 📧 Contact form integration
+- 💻 User-friendly and clean interface

-🚀 Tech Stack:
+## 🚀 Tech Stack:

-HTML
+- HTML

-CSS
+- CSS

-JavaScript
+- JavaScript

-Formspree

-Responsive Web Design
+- AI-powered recommendation logic (front-end)
+- Responsive design techniques

+---

-🙋‍♂️ Author
+## 🙋‍♂️ Author

-Krishna Dighe
+**Krishna Dighe**
-Connect with me on [LinkedIn](https://www.linkedin.com/in/krishna-dighe410)
+Connect with me on [LinkedIn](https://linkedin.com/in/krishna-dighe410)

-🧠 Inspiration

-GlowAI was created to blend beautiful web design with practical skincare guidance.
-Inspired by premium skincare brands, the goal was to build a website that feels modern, helpful, and easy to use — offering users both education and product suggestions in a clean, interactive experience.
+---

+## 💡 About This Project
+The idea for GlowAI came from my interest in **personalized skincare** and the power of AI to simplify product choices.
+I wanted to create a platform where users could get **customized product suggestions** without feeling overwhelmed by endless options.
+GlowAI combines clean design, user-friendly navigation, and interactive AI features to make skincare shopping **fun, easy, and effective**.